 We are trying to find a way to never stop the journey.
 That’s why we are earning a little money with chartering, fishing, James doing some mechanical work and on other opportunities that pop up.

-So if you don’t want this to stop either, become part of the crew!
+If you don’t want this to stop, become part of the crew!

-We publish our videos free for everybody on YouTube, but we produce them especially for our Crew at Home.
+We publish our videos free for everybody on YouTube, but we produce them especially for our Family!
 Those are the people that support us on Patreon or PayPal, the people that we depend on to continue the journey.
 In return we document the adventures, moments of despair or joy and all the amazing thing we do, see or learn for them.

 Want to join?
 Become landcrew!